jlevy/og-equity-compensation/README.md

 - 🌪 Controversial topic where informed opinion varies significantly
 - ☝️ Common confusion or misunderstanding, such as confusing terminology
 - 📥 PDF or form or download
+- 🚧 Areas where improvement or expansion is needed

 ### Why an Open Guide?
 Why on GitHub?